Assembly as Synthesis

 April 12, 2026

 TL;DR Assembly is the process of constructing from small parts according to a plan.
 In this blog we demonstrate that we can solve assembly planning as program synthesis.
 Under a general framework of learning from mistakes, where it is more formally called counterexample-guided synthesis (CEGIS).
-Will be introduced later. we show both the old fashioned program synthesis approaches, and then the more modern neueral approaches using large language and vision models.
+Will be introduced later. we show both the old fashioned program synthesis approaches, as well as the more modern neural approaches using large language and vision models.

 The two approaches sit at opposite ends of the spectrum, and each's strength is also precisely its inherent weakness.
 Symbolic synthesis encodes the problem elegantly, runs efficiently, but it does not has a good prior nor common sense baked in about the physical world.
 Meanwhile neural synthesis offers only stochastic results, yet it absorbs rich priors about the world we live in.Those priors, of course, do not come for free: training and serving such models carries a considerable carbon footprint.